googleapis/google-cloud-dotnet/TESTING.md

 - `TEST_PROJECT`: The name of the Google Cloud Project to test against
 - `GOOGLE_APPLICATION_CREDENTIALS`: The absolute path to a JSON file containing service credentials for the test project.
+- `MUST_NOT_SKIP_TESTS`: If this is set to any non-empty value, tests that require other environment variables will fail rather than being skipped.
+(Tests that require more elaborate configuration default to being skipped to avoid placing an unnecessary burden on developers, but we want to run them in CI.)

 Per API configuration
 =====================